Are you a lonely wife or husband?

 Lack of together time: You are always surrounded by your kids or other family members.
 Or the family is so big that there is no time to steal a few private moments with your partner.
 Initially, you try to create some couple’s time for you both; but if that fails, you give up.

 Rare physical intimacy: When was the last time you got physically intimate with your partner?
 A naughty pinch or a warm kiss or a steamy night is not just for the body but for the mind too.
 The lesser you do that the wider is the gap between you two.

-On Egg Shells: You are afraid of sharing your inner world as your not sure of your partner’s reactions including anger, rudeness, or stonewalling.
+On Egg Shells: You are afraid of sharing your inner world as you are not sure of your partner’s reactions including anger, rudeness, or stonewalling.

 Hectic schedule: Many divorces are due to busy schedules which creates a gap, a vacuum, and over time the gap widens.

 Craving for emotional support: Your mother is seriously ill, and you are worried.
 However, your partner does not make an effort to ease your anxiety nor does he acknowledge the pain you are undergoing.
 When there is no emotional connection, there is no scope for emotional support.
 And when you know you will not get that from them, you prefer silence to sharing your emotions.

 Loneliness is depressing, and if it’s due to your relationship with the person you love the most, then there could be no words to describe the feelings, it’s very painful.